jackleekopij/linearregression/Tutorial 4.md

  print( ? )
  ```

-## Excel: working with spreadsheets
+## Excel working with spreadsheets
 Excel is an integral part of many businesses due to the ability to easily store, manipulate and save large amounts of relational data.
 To work with *.xlsx* files you first need to install (download from the PyPi repository) the module *openpyxl*.
 To do this:
 1. Click the 'start panel'.